priti664/SMART-HANGOUT/README.md

+🚀 SMART HANGOUT FINDER
-Presented by Team Techie's
+📍 Presented by Team Techie's

-Smart Hangout Finder is a web-based platform designed to help college students discover affordable hangout spots such as cafés, restaurants, malls, and other places like parks based on their budget and preferences.
+💡 Smart Hangout Finder is a web-based platform designed to help college students discover affordable hangout spots such as cafés, restaurants, malls, and other places based on their budget and preferences.

-The project provides AI-assisted recommendations, category-based filtering, and budget-friendly discovery, making it easier for students to plan outings without spending too much time searching.

-This platform is designed as a Hackathon MVP that solves the problem of finding budget-friendly hangout locations quickly and efficiently.
+This project was developed as a Hackathon MVP to solve the common problem of students struggling to find budget-friendly hangout places nearby.

-The website includes multiple pages such as Home, Search, Places, and AI Chat Assistant, allowing users to explore different hangout options across Mumbai.
+The platform includes features like:

+Budget-based search

+Category filtering

+AI chat assistant

+Student-friendly recommendations

 ❗ Problem Statement

-College students often want to spend time with friends at cafés, restaurants, malls, or entertainment venues, but they face several challenges when trying to find affordable places.
+College students often want to hang out with friends but struggle to find affordable places within their limited budget.

-Some of the major problems include:
+Some major problems include:

-Difficulty finding hangout spots within a limited student budget
+Difficulty finding budget-friendly cafés and restaurants

-Most discovery platforms focus on expensive places rather than budget-friendly options
+Most platforms focus on expensive places instead of student budgets

-Students waste time searching through multiple apps to compare prices and locations
+Students waste time searching across multiple apps.

-Because of these issues, students miss out on good budget-friendly places, and small businesses lose potential customers.
+Because of this, students miss good affordable places and local businesses lose potential customers.

-There is a need for a simple, student-focused platform that helps users quickly discover affordable hangout spots nearby.
+There is a need for a simple and smart platform that helps students quickly find hangout spots within their budget.

 💡 Solution

-Smart Hangout Finder provides a simple and intelligent web platform that allows students to find hangout places based on their budget and preferred category.
+Smart Hangout Finder provides a simple and intelligent platform where students can discover hangout places based on their budget and preferred category.

-The system enables users to:
+The platform allows users to:

-Search for hangout spots within a specific budget range
+✔ Search hangout spots within their budget

-Filter places by category such as cafés, restaurants, malls, or entertainment
+✔ Filter places by category (Cafe, Restaurant, Mall, etc.)

-Get quick suggestions through an AI-powered chat assistant
+✔ Get recommendations through an AI assistant

-Discover popular student-friendly places in Mumbai
+✔ Discover student-friendly places nearby

-By combining budget filtering, category search, and an AI assistant, the platform helps students plan hangouts faster and more efficiently.
+By combining budget filters, category search, and AI assistance, the platform helps students plan hangouts quickly and easily.

-The AI assistant can respond to queries like:
+Example queries users can ask:

 Cafe under 300
-Restaurants near Andheri
+Restaurant under 500
-Best malls in Mumbai
+Best malls near Goregaon
 ⭐ Key Features
 💰 Budget-Based Hangout Search

-Users can easily find places within their budget range, making it perfect for students planning affordable outings.
+Users can search for places within their budget range, helping students plan affordable outings.

 📂 Category-Based Filtering

-Users can filter places by categories such as:
+Users can filter places by categories like:

 ☕ Cafes